 The easiest way to see where you can cut back is by drafting a budget.

-A budget should show you how much you’re spending and where you might be able to cut back.
+A budget should show you how much you’re spending and where you might be able to save money.
 A thorough budget, for instance, will include your essential costs, such as rent, bills and food.
 Subtract this amount from your income and the difference can be put towards a deposit.
 Cut back on the non-essential spending and you’ll be able to fast-track your savings.
-If you’re not sure where your money is disappearing to, check out ASIC’S Money Smart TrackMySPEND app for a month to see where you are spending your cash.
+If you’re not sure where your money is spent, check out ASIC’S Money Smart TrackMySPEND app for a month to see where you are spending your cash.

-Something to consider is to not cut all your fun expenses from your budget.
-Doing this could make it harder to stick with it.
+Be careful not cut all your fun from your budget.
+Doing this will make it harder to your budget.
+The reason many budgets fail is that they are unrealistic.
 Set some smaller savings milestones and reward yourself when you achieve them.

-Also don’t forget if you can save a deposit worth more than 20% of the value of your property you can generally avoid paying Lenders Mortgage Insurance (LMI).
-That’s a good incentive to save a bit extra.
+Also don’t forget if you can save a deposit worth more than 20% of the value of your property you generally are not be required to paying Lenders Mortgage Insurance (LMI).
+LMI is generally charged by a lender if your deposit, is less than 20 per cent of the value of the property.

 LMI enables lenders such as a bank or a credit union to lend you a larger percentage of the purchase price.
 The cost of LMI can be included either upfront or in your loan repayments so that it’s spread out over the term of the loan.